metosin/malli/README.md

 ### Validation Perfomance

-Usually as fast (or faster) than idiomatic Clojure.
+Usually as fast (or faster) as idiomatic Clojure.

 ```clj
 (require '[criterium.core :as cc])